Robert Jones (figure skater): The Art of Skating

 During Jones' time, skating was viewed as a recreational activity suitable only for men, but he saw no reason for the exclusion of women, writing that doing so was "the effect of prejudice and confined ideas", although he humorously said that skating allowed a woman to "indulge in a tête-à-tête with an acquaintance without provoking the jealousy of her husband with any prejudice to her repetition".
-As Hines stated, "Jones lent unconditional support for women skating, albeit recreationally".
 Unlike later writers, Jones did not discuss the skating that women were doing separately, perhaps, as Hines suggests, because he viewed the skating of figures as a sport and therefore unsuitable for women.
 As a social activity, however, he viewed skating as part of the "long and established tradition of fun and courtship on the ice”, even though women during the 18th century were attempting the same figures as men.
 As Kestbaum states, "The participation of women in skating was thus conceived in terms of potential social advantages for innocent interaction between the sexes".

 Jones also provided guidance on skate design in The Art of Skating.
 At the time, blades were attached to skaters' shoes with strings, straps, and clips.
 Jones' design was one of the first to firmly attach blades to the heels of shoes with screws.
 This attachment method made the blades a part of the shoes and prevented skaters from having to retie the blades and from the blades from falling off the shoes.
 He also recommended that skaters tie their skates at both the instep and heel, and warned against overtightening straps that would cause poor circulation and prevent their strings and straps stretching and breaking.
 He recommended the use of curved blades with less than two inches touching the ice.
 This design reduced friction and allowed for sharper turns.
 He also called for increased blade height, which allowed for deeper edges.